wintermuted/blog/_posts/2017-4-11-what-i-learned-at-product-camp.markdown

 The Agile Fluency model was developed by Diana Larson and James Shore, another luminary in the local software development industry.
 The model is used to describe the stages that a team goes through as they develop fluency with Agile Software development.
 The model describes four distinct stages that a team goes through as they move along in their understanding and integration into Agile Software Development methodologies.

-In order to describe fluency, the "star" model was used
+In order to describe fluency, the "star" model is used